 Next, add the window of VirtualMotionCapture to ‘Sources’.
 As we did earlier, press the ‘+’ button below the ‘Sources’ box to display the menu.

 Click ‘Window Capture’ from the menu and select ‘Create new’.

 Then, select ‘[VirtualMotionCapture.exe]: VirtualMotionCapture v0.23’ in the Property window.
 It adds the window of VirtualMotionCapture to ‘Sources’.

 As a Source listed above another Source will be on the top of another Source in the display, reorder the Sources so that the Window Capture is above the Image.

 In this state, only the screen of VirtualMotionCapture is visible and you cannot see the background image at all, so we apply ‘Chroma key’ to the VirtualMotionCapture window to show the background.

 Right-click the Window Capture in ‘Sources’ and select ‘Filters’ from the menu.

-Next, Press the ‘+’ button below the ‘Effect Filters’ box and select ‘Chroma Key’ from the menu.
+Next, press the ‘+’ button below the ‘Effect Filters’ box and select ‘Chroma Key’ from the menu.

-Selecting the ‘Chroma Key’ in the Effect Filter box and set the same background colour as the selected in VirtualMotionCapture for “Key Color Type’.
+Select the ‘Chroma Key’ in the ‘Effect Filter’ box, and set ‘Key Color Type’ to the same colour as the background selected in VirtualMotionCapture.

-However, you still need to do more if you want to create a MR video as if the character entered the world of a game application.
+In this article, we introduced the basics to use VirtualMotionCapture.
+Even this basic way allows you to livestream gameplay like Vtuber straight away.
+However, you still need to learn more if you want to create an MR video as if the character entered the world of the game application.